drolbr/docker-overpass/README.md

 # Docker Container for the Overpass API

-This is a collection of Docker containers to run the [Overpass API](https://github.com/drolbr/Overpass-API), written by the maintainers of the Overpass API.
+This is a collection of Docker containers to run the Overpass API ([documentation](https://dev.overpass-api.de/overpass-doc/en/), [source code](https://github.com/drolbr/Overpass-API)), written by a maintainer of the Overpass API.

 ## Usage